Parvathy-alt/cryptonite_taskphase_Parvathy/Digesting_Documentation.md

 ## SEARCHING FOR MANUALS

-When  the comand "man -k flag" .
+When  the comand `man -k flag` .
 The following output is obtained :

 dpkg-buildflags (1)  - returns build flags to use during package build Dpkg::BuildFlags (3perl) - query build flags